Rahuladvani/DynamoDB-Pagination/README.md

 ## DynamoDB Pagination

 This is an example project that implements various forms of pagination in DynamoDB using Go.
-A detailed explanation about the various types of pagination and their corresponding implementations in the storage layer of this repository can be found in the article,  [Pagination in DynamoDB: Tips, Tricks and Good Practices]().
+A detailed explanation about the various types of pagination and their corresponding implementations in the storage layer of this repository can be found in this Medium article  [Pagination in DynamoDB: Tips, Tricks and Good Practices](https://medium.com/@rahul.advani07/pagination-in-dynamodb-tips-tricks-and-good-practices-3c40edd479b0).

 To run this project DynamoDB needs to be installed locally